-Includes a 100% money back guarantee
+Includes a 100% money-back guarantee

 The cutting edge has been hollow ground to reduce the risk of ingredients sticking.
 This impressive blade flows seamlessly into a full steel handle, connected to a non-slip coating that keeps the knife firmly in your control, helping to prevent any kitchen mishaps.
-Its deliberately shaped for a comfortable hold, so you’ll have no trouble using it for long periods of time.
+It’s deliberately shaped for a comfortable hold, so you’ll have no trouble using it for long periods of time.
 At under $20, Topchef’s cleaver is a sound investment for any budding chef, designed to last for years to come.
 With seven inches of blade, it’s the perfect length for general use.
 It also has a little weight behind it, easily supporting your chopping.

-Chinese style cleaver with seven inch blade
+Chinese style cleaver with a seven-inch blade

 Ice tempered blade retains its edge well

 - BrandTop Chef

 This Dexter cleaver is the next knife to make it onto our list.
 At over two pounds, it’s the perfect heavy-duty option – for when you need a little weight behind your chopping.
 This design makes the knife ideal for meat preparation.
 It can smash, or slice through, bone without a second thought.
 Although it’s heavy, the knife has been carefully designed for balanced use, making it surprisingly comfortable to handle.